Leo Tolstoy

 Be compassionate to the poor who are impatient and bitter.
-Consider how difficult it is for the poor to endure all kinds of misfortunes in their miserable dwelling place, while only a few steps away people who are sated and luxuriously dressed are passing by.
+Consider how difficult it is for the poor to endure all kinds of misfortunes in their miserable dwelling place, while only a few steps away people who are sated and luxuriously dressed are walking by.

 — From “Devout Thoughts”